 Take a walk around any cannabis-related event this summer and you’ll meet pot growers from all over the country.
 You will know they are on the cultivation scene right away since they won’t be able to stop yapping about how their weed is the best, how it produces higher yields than most and comes packed with more THC than any other strain known to man.
+But which is better, indoor or outdoor weed?

 In a lot of ways, marijuana growers can be more arrogant than musicians, chefs and other creative professions where bringing something to life is all part of a day’s work.
 But if you really want to have some fun with these people, just engage them in a conversation about which cultivation method is better: indoor or outdoor.
 Rest assured, they will be closing the gates on you long before these guys and gals sort it out.